 Areas of expertise: Food security, health equity, rural and remote health, obesity, weight stigma, nutrition and diet, fruit and vegetable consumption, healthy eating for kids and teens, snacking, and healthy relationship with food.

-Amy Wakem is a Public Health Nutritionist at Health and Wellbeing Queensland with a focus on creating healthier food environments for Queenslanders.
+Rebecca Farletti is a Senior Public Health Nutritionist with Health and Wellbeing Queensland and an experienced accredited dietitian with a strong focus on sustainable health behaviour change.

 Ms Judy Nean